benyuro/Adventureworks-product-overview/README.md

 Now this is an interesting part, remeber when looked at top products based on total cost BB Ball Bearing didn't even make the top 10, but here it is the top product based on the quantity ordered, so what this tell us is that, BB Ball Bearing is not a high class product but it is highly sort after, that's interesting...

 ### Total OrderQty by Year
-What is a sales/product anallysis without a time series analysis, at this point, I had to evaluate quantity of orders over the course of the 4 years in view here (2011-2014) , with a few to understanding how each year faired.
+What is a sales/product anallysis without a time series analysis, at this point, I had to evaluate quantity of orders over the course of the 4 years in view here (2011-2014) , with a view to understanding how each year faired.
 ![](orderqty_by_year.png)

-This is clear as day, 2013 had the highest record of orders and 2011 had the lowest, it is worthy to note that there was a decline in the quantity of orders from over 25 thousand in 2013 to just above 15 thousand in 2014, there is no availble data to find out why that is, because that is not the scope of this analysis, but it is a worthy reason to carry out a whole new project to try to answer that question.
+This is clear as day, 2013 had the highest record of orders and 2011 had the lowest, it is worthy to note that there was a decline in the quantity of orders from over 25,000 (25 thousand) in 2013 to just above 15,000 (15 thousand) in 2014, there is no availble data to find out why that is, because that is not the scope of this analysis, but it is a worthy reason to carry out a whole new project to try to answer that question.

 ### KPI
 While going through the data just at the begining of the project, I noticed that there was data available for the number of days it took to manufacture a particular, if you have been following, you'd recall I mentioned the products were grouped into classes H, L, M , so on that bases, i decided to find out how the class a product belonged to influenced the number of days spent for it's production, the results were interesting,however expected.